cha0yunghuang/InstaGrabber/README.md

 4. Get ChromeDriver at http://chromedriver.chromium.org/ and unzip it

-5. Create a Python file in the folder: `config.py`

-6. Fill in your personal data into `config.py` like this:
+5. Create a Python file `config.py`, then fill in your personal data like this:

 ```python
 username = 'YOUR_IG_USERNAME'